Great Aer Lingus Business Class Availability: Fly to Dublin All Year from 50K Points!

 Even if you've got 1 million miles or more, finding business class seats over to Europe that you can actually book can be a tall task – especially for a summer trip.
 That's what makes this Aer Lingus business class availability so spectacular.

-A chance to fly to Ireland all spring, summer, and fall in lie-flat business class, bookable almost any day of the week?
+A chance to fly to Ireland all summer and fall in lie-flat business class?
 From several U.S. cities … and even Canada?
-And it'll cost you just 50,000 to 60,000 points and a few hundred bucks in fees?
+And it'll cost you just 50,000 to 60,000 points and a few hundred bucks in fees … or maybe far less?
 You can't beat that.

 Editorial Disclaimer: Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.